berkeleynerd/quasar/content/en/DEV ENVIRONMENT/go.md

 Go is popular because it made a number of design choices intended to make it easy to learn and the systems produced using it easy to maintain.
 To this end ...

-* Go has only 25 keywords and useful systems can be built using just the standard library which itself is performant and capable.&#x20;
+* Go has only 25 keywords and useful systems can be built using just the standard library which itself is performant and capable.
 * Go compiles very quickly enabling rapid feedback and tight developer iteration loops.
 * Go offers a backward compatibility promise.
 Go's designers have promised that Go code written 5 years ago will still build.
 * With respect to testing, benchmarking, linting, and deployment GO'S tooling is both built-in and first class.